knowfoot/fractal_cosmo/readme.md

 - The evolution of the effective fractal dimension of spacetime
 - A self-consistent, scale-dependent modification of the Friedmann equation
-- A unified phenomenological treatment of
+- A unified  treatment of
   - the Hubble constant tension,
   - the JWST high-redshift galaxy “time evolution challenge”, and
   - related large-scale cosmological effects